 The rest of the family are featured in small vignettes but are almost relegated to the background for the bulk of the novel.
 Sidney, the older brother, is eager to get an investment partner to renew a promissory note for $100,000 lest his business fall into bankruptcy.
 His money problems make him a prime suspect.
 David, the other son, and his wife Paula live in near squalor thanks to Moira's selfishness.
 He too needs money and could use the Ballinger millions denied him by his haughty disdainful mother.
 And then there' s Olivia, affectionately called Ollie by Patsy, who lives in lonely spinsterhood in her isolated third floor apartment in the family mansion.
 Her only friends seem to be the female servants with whom she frequently goes to the movies.
 Is she harboring a secret that requires money too?
 Though the Ballinger sons may not feature prominently and Ollie seems to be present only for window dressing all of them play important parts in the solution of the Ballinger murders.

 INNOVATIONS: Ashbrook has constructed a complex plot in which an overlooked crime in the past has led to a swath of violence in the present.
 Prentice Ballinger’s suicide is clearly a murder as is Moira’s death and both seem to be the work of a single person.
 But several other murders follow in quick succession, one of them rather shocking.
 Inspector Herschman and Tracy follow the clues believing that one greedy soul is the culprit.
 In a brave departure from the conventions of traditional detective fiction Ashbrook has allowed her love of violent murder movies to influence the outcome of her gripping story of violence, blackmail and revenge.
 There are multiple villains in the piece, few people escape guilt for one reason or another, surprise witnesses appear who don’t know they are witnesses, an intricate cover-up is slowly revealed and a genuine surprise in the final pages of who killed Moira and what happens to that criminal.
-Ashbrook has broken several time honored rules in Murder Comes Back and I enjoyed it immensely as a subversive murder mystery written that was published well before such books would flood the shelves in the post-WW2 era.
+Ashbrook has broken several time honored rules in Murder Comes Back and I enjoyed it immensely as a subversive murder mystery published well before similarly transgressive crime novels would flood the shelves in the post-WW2 era.

 QUOTES: The only kind of big game he’s interested in wears lace step-ins.